Frequently Asked Questions about Tokyo

-No, it is not necessary to learn Japanese if the language is not required at work.
+No, it isn't necessary to learn Japanese if the language isn't required at work.
 Many Tokyoites are very keen to practise speaking English with foreigners and will do their best to help in English.
 Traffic signs, train signs and other important notices are written in English, as well as Japanese and Korean.

 Are the locals friendly to expats?

 Expats are regarded as very honoured and welcome guests in Japan, and the average citizen will go out of their way to help a person.
-National pride is on the rise which means that it is considered important that Japan presents itself in a positive light to all visitors.
+National pride is on the rise which means that it's considered important that Japan presents itself in a positive light to all visitors.